 So what physics is actually said to describe the expansion of space?

 In the very early quantum universe, the inflation model suggests that an energy-density, in the form of a scalar field, accounted for the exponential expansion of space, at least, for a fraction of the 1st second of existence.
 Then, after some 7 billion years, the ΛCDM model then attributes the accelerated expansion of space to the negative pressure of dark energy.
-So, in both these cases, there appears to be a specific cause driving expansion, but in between these two effects, space is often assumed to have continued to expand due to the ‘inertia of space’ .
+So, in both these cases, there appears to be a specific cause driving expansion even though the causal mechanisms may not be obvious.
+However, in between these two effects, space is often assumed to have continued to expand due to the ‘inertia of space’ .

 Is this a fully rational description of the mechanism of expansion?

 This is an open question, although it was suggested that the description appears to be more of a rationalization of the effect rather than a description of the cause.
 Of course, more advance models, which fully account for general relativity, may be able to rationalize the case for the inertial expansion of space; although they would presumably have to rationalize this description in terms of the spatial curvature of the universe, which the ΛCDM model assumes to be flat.
 So, with these issues tabled, but unresolved, the remainder of this final summary will again attempt to reflect on some of the wider, and possibly more philosophical, implications of cosmology, e.g.

 What is the nature of the universe?

 What is the purpose of science?